vmware-tanzu/function-buildpacks-for-knative/samples/python/cloudevents/txt-to-pdf/README.md

 This Python function listens for AWS S3 create events.
 When a new `.txt` file is detected, it will attempt to convert the text file into a PDF, then upload it to S3.

 ## Prerequisites
-* Cloud Native Runtimes: 1.0.0+
+* TriggerMesh
+* Knative Eventing
 * AWS CLI
 * Docker
 * Buildpack CLI
 * Kapp
 * Ytt

+> ⚠️ This sample will require working dependencies TriggerMesh and Knative Eventing.
+If you are using Tanzu Application Platform (TAP), those will be added in TAP 1.4.
+Using the Cloud Native Runtimes package can replace these two dependencies

 ## Known Issues
-* ⚠️ This sample is currently broken until the CNR Eventing package for TAP is updated for TAP 1.4
+* N/A

 ## Demo
 1. Create a bucket in S3 for the demo.
 Note down the ARN of this S3 bucket.